Rare-Event Simulation of Outage Probability in GSC/MRC Systems under Rician Fading: Introduction

 Several diversity schemes can be used to combine the inputs from multiple antennas in a single-input-multiple-output (SIMO) system.
 Notably, among them, generalized selection combining (GSC) allows for the choice of a smaller subset of antennas, usually with fixed size, in order to combine their inputs \cite{winAnalysisHybridSelectionMRCRician1999,alouiniMGFbasedAnalysisGSC2000}.
 The scheme is called so since it can be regarded as a generalized version of selection combining (SC), which uses only one antenna.
 Contrary to full combining schemes that traditionally utilize the whole set such as maximum ratio combining (MRC) and equal gain combining (EGC), GSC requires a smaller number of radio frequency (RF) chains, the use of which may be expensive \cite{sanayeiAntennaSelectionMIMOSystems}.
 To combine the signals from the smaller subset, MRC or EGC can be used.
 In our work, we are concerned with an MRC combination.
 We follow \cite{benrachedUniversalSplittingEstimator2020} and use the term GSC/MRC.

 Performance analysis of GSC has attracted a number of researchers from the community.
 Fading regimes such as Rayleigh and Nakagami-m allow for closed-form expressions of outage probability (OP), as demonstrated in \cite{namExactCaptureGSCind2013} and \cite{namNewClosedFormOrderStatisticsNakagami2017}.
 Finding OP boils down to evaluating the probability that a partial sum of order statistics is less than a given threshold.
 In many fading scenarios such as Rician, Weibull, and log-normal fading regimes, closed-form expressions are not available.
 Some researchers have resorted to MGF-based methods \cite{annamalaiUnifiedErrorProbaGSCRician2002,bithasPerformanceAnalysisGSCWeibull}.
 Another possible solution is to consider Monte-Carlo (MC) simulations.
-However, naive (crude, standard) MC may be inefficient or even virtually useless in the case of rare events.
-Indeed, the number of samples needed to reach a pre-specified accuracy, with a fixed probability, is proportional to the inverse of the estimated probability.
-This is due to the fact that the squared coefficient of variation (SCV), which is the ratio of the estimator's variance to the square of the probability, blows up as the event becomes rarer.
+However, naive (crude, standard) MC becomes impractical in the rare-event regime, since the required sample size scales inversely with the outage probability \cite{kroese2013handbook}.
 This has opened the door to a number of enhanced MC methods, as in \cite{benrachedSumOrderStatistics2018} and \cite{benrachedUniversalSplittingEstimator2020}.

-When it comes to the Rician fading regime, the literature on OP is limited to, to the best of our knowledge, MGF-based methods \cite{annamalaiUnifiedErrorProbaGSCRician2002,maEfficientPerformanceGSC2004,annamalaiAnalysisGeneralized2006}, and asymptotic cases \cite{songAsymptoticGSC2013}.
+When it comes to the Rician fading regime, the literature on OP is limited to, to the best of our knowledge, MGF-based methods \cite{annamalaiUnifiedErrorProbaGSCRician2002,maEfficientPerformanceGSC2004,annamalaiAnalysisGeneralized2006}, and asymptotic cases \cite{songAsymptoticAnalysisGSCRician2013}.
 The MGF-based method starts with the MGF of the SNR, whose calculation requires a numerical integration scheme, and then inverts the MGF using another numerical integration scheme.
+It is also restricted to independent and identically distributed (i.i.d.) channel gains.
 This opens the door to a dedicated study of enhanced MC techniques of GSC diversity receivers under the Rician fading regime.